Saint Are (FR) 12-10-09

 Trainer: Tom George

-*Has also raced over the Grand National fences three more times in December's Betfred Becher Chase, falling at the first in 2016, finishing seventh in 2015 and coming home third in 2014.
+*Has also raced over the Grand National fences three more times in December's Becher Handicap Chase, falling at the first in 2016, finishing seventh in 2015 and coming home third in 2014.

 *He was moved to Tom George's Gloucestershire yard during the summer of 2014.

-David Fox lives in Staffordshire and is CEO and chairman of West Midlands-based PP Control and Automation Limited, formerly known as Power Panels Electrical Systems Limited.
-The company was founded in 1967 and is one of the global leaders in electrical control systems, cable harnesses and sub-contract manufacturing solutions.
+David Fox, born in June, 1939, lives in Staffordshire and is chairman of West Midlands-based PP Control and Automation Limited, formerly known as Power Panels Electrical Systems Limited.
+The company was founded in 1967 by Fox, operating from a 1,200 square feet unit in Walsall with just a handful of staff and supplying small volume electrical controls and distribution equipment.
+It is now one of the global leaders in electrical control systems, cable harnesses and sub-contract manufacturing solutions.
 Fox says his company deals with "12 of the world's number one companies in the field of electrical systems".
 He adds: "We make the machinery that makes parts for industries ranging from automotives to aerospace and medical.
 Most people in the UK will have something in their homes that we have put our hands on."
-The company employs more than 200 people at a 40,000 square feet manufacturing facility in Cheslyn Hay near Walsall, but due to new technology he says that number could rise in the future as the company expands into fields such as airport security and food packaging.
+The company employs more than 200 people at a recently extended 55,000 square feet manufacturing facility in Cheslyn Hay near Walsall, but due to new technology he says that number could rise in the future as the company expands into fields such as airport security and food packaging.
 Fox was an apprentice in his field who bought a failing company in 1979 and built it up.
 He remembers with delight the day the company turned over £1,000,000.
-The current target is £20 million a year.
+The current turnover is now £22 million a year, with a target of £40 million by 2022.
 His interest in racing formed as a young man - "somewhere between football and cricket and probably through having a bet".
 In 2005 he entertained some business clients at Worcester races and enjoyed the experience so much he decided to get involved as an owner.
 He says it is his ambition to own a Cheltenham Festival winner.
-Fox, who has a son, two daughters and grandchildren, has enjoyed two Aintree victories with Saint Are - the Sefton Novices' Hurdle (2011) and Listed Betfred Handicap Chase (2012) - and second in the 2015 Grand National.
-He also has other horses in training, some in his name, and others racing for PP Control and Automation Limited including novice chaser Some Are Lucky, novice hurdler Sumkindofking and handicap chaser A Good Skin, who was second at the Cheltenham Festival in 2016.
+Fox, who has a son, two daughters and grandchildren, has enjoyed two Aintree victories with Saint Are - the Sefton Novices' Hurdle (2011) and Listed Betfred Handicap Chase (2012) - plus second in the 2015 Grand National and third in the 2017 renewal.
+He also has other horses in training, some in his name, and others racing for PP Control and Automation Limited including chaser Some Are Lucky, hurdler Sumkindofking and handicap chaser A Good Skin, who was second at the Cheltenham Festival in 2016.

 Tom George (Slad, Gloucestershire)